 Highly Effective Effective Improvement Necessary Ineffective School librarian will go above and beyond in seeking out opportunities to collaborate.
-Librarian will coach peers through difficult situations and take on leadership roles within collaborative groups such as Professional Learning Communities. learn from others.
-Librarian will ask for assistance, when learn from others and ask for assistance when needed.
-Librarian will not seek to provide other teachers with assistance when needed or will not regularly seek School librarian rarely or never participates in opportunities to work with others.
-Librarian works in isolation and is not a team player.
+Librarian will coach peers through difficult situations and take on leadership roles within collaborative groups such as School librarian will seek out and participate in regular opportunities to work with and learn from others.
+Librarian will ask for assistance, when needed, and provide assistance School librarian will participate in occasional opportunities to work with and learn from others and ask for assistance when needed.
+Librarian will not seek to provide other teachers with assistance when needed or will not regularly seek opportunities to work with others.
+Librarian works in isolation and is take on leadership roles within ask for assistance, when provide other teachers with assistance when needed or will not regularly seek with others.
+Librarian